MarcoAASilva/mentoring-eddy/README.md

 ## Maven Build

-This simple project can be built using Maven that comes bundled with Eclipse Neon
+This simple project can be built using Maven that comes bundled with Eclipse Neon, or via the command line:

+'''
+$ mvn clean site package

+'''

 ## Traditional build